Terms of Engagement

 Billing Arrangements and Terms of Payment >

-A client may have been asked to provide a deposit.
-By doing so, the client agrees that a monthly bill may be paid from such deposit at the time it is issued, and you further agree that the client will replenish the deposit upon receipt of the bill.
+Clients may have been asked to provide a deposit.
+By doing so, the client agrees that a monthly bill may be paid from such deposit at the time it is issued, and further agrees that the client will replenish the deposit upon receipt of the bill.
 Additionally, the deposit may be held until the conclusion of the matter and the client will be asked to pay monthly invoices as they are issued.
-Any unused deposit will be returned to you at the conclusion of the engagement.
-The amount of required deposit may be increased or decreased during the course of the engagement based on the actual or anticipated level of activity in your matter.
+Any unused deposit will be returned to the client at the conclusion of the engagement.
+The amount of required deposit may be increased or decreased during the course of the engagement based on the actual or anticipated level of activity in a particular matter.

-Any discounts reflected on our statements — such as a courtesy discount, a reduced billing rate, billable time entries showing "no charge", not billing for time or costs expended, or the cancellation of any charge — are contingent upon you: (1) paying us all amounts owed us when due; and (2) not asserting any claims or lodging a complaint against us.
+Any discounts reflected on our statements—such as a courtesy discount, a reduced billing rate, billable time entries showing "no charge," not billing for time or costs expended, or the cancellation of any charge—are contingent upon the client: (1) paying us all amounts owed us when due; and (2) not asserting any claims or lodging a complaint against us.
 If those contingencies are not met, we have the right to reverse all discounts at any time.

-We are confident that our clients make every effort to pay us promptly, and anticipate that you will do likewise.
+We are confident that our clients make every effort to pay us promptly, and anticipate that will continue with each new engagement.
 Occasionally, however, a client has difficulty in making timely payment.
 To avoid burdening those clients who pay their statements promptly with higher fees reflecting the added costs we incur as a result of clients who are delinquent, we reserve the right to assess a monthly service charge of one percent (1.0%) per month on unpaid balances.
 In no event will the service charge be greater than permitted by applicable law.
 In addition, we expressly reserve our right, subject to the Rules of Professional Conduct and any applicable court rules, to withdraw from and terminate this representation if you fail to pay our bills.
 Finally, in the unlikely event that we are required to institute legal proceedings to collect our fees and costs, it is agreed that we would be entitled to a reasonable attorney's fee not to exceed 15% of the unpaid balance, and other costs of collection, if we prevail in such action.
-Naturally, we do not expect that any of the provisions of this paragraph will have to be applied in this engagement, and we look forward to a wholly amicable relationship.
+Naturally, we do not expect that any of the provisions of this paragraph will have to be applied in any engagement, and we look forward to a wholly amicable relationship with each of our clients.